paintdotnet/PaintDotNet.Quantization/README.md

 # PaintDotNet.Quantization
 This is the image quantization code from Paint.NET, along with supporting classes.
 Since images are always stored in-memory at 32-bit color depth (BGRA), quantization is necessary in order permit saving images at 8-bit (or less) color depths.
 You can also use the Quantize effect (added in 4.2.16) to do this in-place (the image is still 32-bit BGRA, albeit using only up to 256 unique colors).

 Paint.NET's quantization code is based on an old MSDN article from 2003, _Optimizing Color Quantization for ASP.NET Images_ (https://docs.microsoft.com/en-us/previous-versions/dotnet/articles/aa479306(v=msdn.10)).
 The code in the article has made its way into a number of projects besides Paint.NET, including ImageSharp (https://github.com/SixLabors/ImageSharp).

 Unfortunately, it has a few bugs and quirks that this repository has fixes for.
+I recently dove in and completely gutted this code, making fixes and improvements, and I thought it would be useful to share this with everyone else.

-So, here are the changes I've made in order from simple to crazy:
+So, here are the changes I've made, in order from simple to crazy:

 ### 1) Right Shift Bug